I often get asked whether firm holiday cards are effective.

 Don’t rub clients’ noses in your firm’s lack of creativity by doing the same thing as everyone else.
 Find some way to do something different.
 Law firms are understandably cautious regarding taking risks around the holidays.

 I always get that special feeling, knowing that she took the time out of her busy schedule to have her secretary include me on the same mass-mailed list as hundreds or thousands of clients and prospects.
-Oh, if she’d only send me a pleather calendar with her bank’s name embossed on it, then I’d know for certain that she’s going to do her very best for me in 2018.
+Oh, if she’d only send me a pleather calendar with her firm’s name embossed on it, then I’d know for certain that she’s going to do her very best for me next year.

 Because you can effortlessly send them from a simple database to tens of thousands of recipients with the click of a button, they are arguably even less personal than unsigned paper cards where someone, somewhere, at least had to lick a stamp.
-Those that avoid the spam filters don’t generate much goodwill.
+Those that avoid the firm’s spam filters don’t generate much goodwill.
 On rare occasion, terrific creative work might cause one to stand above the pack and get a notice or a smile.
-Kelly Kiernan Largey, CMO at Fish & Richardson, always does fun fish-themed holiday cards; click HERE to watch the short film, or HERE for another creative card by Manatt.
+Kelly Kiernan Largey, CMO at Fish & Richardson, always did fun fish-themed holiday cards; click HERE to watch the short film, or HERE for a creative Rube Goldberg-style card by IP firm Wolf Greenfield.

 However, most e-cards get the typical treatment – Glance, Shrug, <Delete>.

-I always get a holiday card from my best friend, a terrific lawyer I’ve known for 30 years.
+I get an annual holiday card from my best friend, a terrific lawyer I’ve known for 40 years.
 We shared our first beer together.
 He was the best man at my wedding.
 He held my daughter within minutes of her birth.
 I refer him lots of business.
 The card, his 15th consecutive snowy Chicago skyline, wishes me “Happy Holidays from [his law firm],” signed with a badly pixilated low-res scan of his signature, “John.”
 (Not his real name.)
 No note.
 I’m going to have to talk to him about this.
 Again.

-Few people have ever said, “My lawyer didn’t wish me a generic “Seasons Greetings” this year; I’m taking my business elsewhere!”
+Few clients have ever exclaimed, “My lawyer didn’t wish me a generic “Seasons Greetings” this year; I’m taking my business elsewhere!”

 If you’re going to do it badly, just don’t do it; no one will notice its absence.

-In our instant era of type-and-click email, 140-character tweets, and Facebook pokes, a personal snail-mail note with a handwritten address creates a big impact.
+In our instant era of 280-character tweets, a personal snail-mail note with a hand-addressed envelope creates a big impact.
 Today I might get 100 emails and 25 generic holiday cards that I’ll forget by tomorrow, but a decade later, I still have the handwritten, 15-word “Congratulations, Ross!” note written in thick, blue, felt-tip marker from one of the nation’s best lawyers and nicest guys, Mike Coffield.

 Even though I know he dashed off at least 25 short cards each week in a stack organized by his secretary, it still felt special to receive one.
 It’s the difference between sincerely caring about people and doing the least amount necessary because you’re “supposed” to send cards.
 The recipients can tell the difference.
 It’s quality, not quantity.